 Great Smoky Mountains-the Most Visited National Park in the United States

-There are 2 large visitor centers Sugarlands and Oconaluftee and a smaller visitors center in Cades Cove.
+There are 2 large visitor centers: Sugarlands and Oconaluftee and there is a smaller visitors center located in Cades Cove.
 Sugarlands is located near the Great Smoky Mountains National Park’s main north entrance south of Gatlinburg, Tennessee on US Highway 441.
 Oconaluftee is near the Great Smoky Mountains National Park’s south entrance which is north of Cherokee, North Carolina on US Highway 441.
 A smaller visitors center is located in Cades Cove on the 11 mile loop road in Cades Cove.

 The Great Smoky Mountains National Park has over 800 miles of horse and hiking trails with about 150 different marked hiking trails.
-Developed and primitive amp sites are located and available thru out various locations in the park.
+Developed and primitive campsites are located and available throughout various locations in the park.

 ● Cades Cove

 ● Roaring Fork Motor Nature Trail Loop

 ● Mt.
 LeConte

 ● Newfound Gap Road and Clingmans Dome

 ● Townsend-The Peaceful Side of the Smokies